aalto-mediacode/ExplorationOfDepth/README.md

 Installation prototype by Oskar Koli for the course Generative Media Coding @ Aalto Media Lab.

-The interaction is done by using a Kinect to read the depth changes in the sheet when a person pushes it.
+The interaction is done by having a Kinect on the other side of the projection sheet, which reads the depth changes when a person pushes the sheet.
+The depth data is then used as an input parameter to the visualization.
 The visualization is also projected from the other side of the sheet.

 Made with Openframeworks.